mhostetter/galois/docs/pages/basic_usage.rst

 Numpy ufunc methods
 -------------------

 Galois field arrays support `numpy ufunc methods <https://numpy.org/devdocs/reference/ufuncs.html#methods>`_.
-This allows the user to apply a ufunc in a unique was across the target array.
+This allows the user to apply a ufunc in a unique way across the target array.
 The ufunc method signature is `<ufunc>.<method>(*args, **kwargs)`.
 All arithmetic ufuncs are supported.
 Below is a list of their ufunc methods.